If you are visiting Houston in Texas, one attraction we can highly recommend you spend some time at is the Space Center Houston.

 The tram tour at Space Center Houston is not mandatory and you can spend your time just exploring the museum.

-However, if you have not visited the Space Center before and taken the tram tour, we would definitely recommend doing it as it is one of the highlights of the experience.
+However, if you have not visited the Space Center before and taken the tram tour, we would definitely recommend doing it as it is one of the highlights of the experience, plus it’s included on your ticket.

 Normally there are two options for the tram tour, depending on your interest.
 Both tram tours visit Rocket Park, where the Saturn V rocket is to be found.